 But, be careful.
 Indeed Retinol Reface isn’t for newbies.
 I wouldn’t recommend this to those of you who are looking for your first retinol product.
 Start with a smaller concentration of retinoids and work your way up slowly (check out what strength of retinol you should use at each stage + where to find it here).

-The lightweight texture and the addition of acne-fighting hydroxypinacolone retinoate make it more suitable for oily than dry skin (unless you’re willing to use it as a serum, like I do on my dry cheeks).
+The lightweight texture makes it more suitable for oily than dry skin (unless you’re willing to use it as a serum, like I do on my dry cheeks).
 For sensitive skin, this is a no go.